MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/automatically-create-update-records.md

 ### Create contacts for unknown senders using rule owner context

-By default, a contact for unknown email sender is created with email owner context.
-However, rule owner user doesn't have permission to create contacts.
-You can configure the msdyn_ArcCreateContactWithRuleOwner environment variable to set permission for the rule owner to create contacts.
+By default, a contact for unknown email sender is created with the email owner context.
+To switch to use the rule owner permissions to create the new contact, you can configure the msdyn_ArcCreateContactWithRuleOwner environment variable as follows:

 1. Go to the [Power Apps](https://make.powerapps.com) portal.

-1. Select the required environment, select **Solutions** in the left pane.
+2. Select the required environment, select **Solutions** in the left pane.

-1. On the **Solutions** page, select **Default Solution**.
+3. On the **Solutions** page, select **Default Solution**.

-1. Search for **Environment variables**, and select the **msdyn_ArcCreateContactWithRuleOwner** environment variable.
+4. Search for **Environment variables**, and select the **msdyn_ArcCreateContactWithRuleOwner** environment variable.

-1. On the edit page that appears, set the **Current Value** as **1** to override the default value.
+5. On the edit page that appears, set the **Current Value** as **1** to override the default value.

-1. Save and publish the customization.
+6. Save and publish the customization.

 ## Activate a rule for creating or updating records automatically